Stop a Nosebleed

 How to Stop a Nosebleed

 There are many treatment options to stop a nosebleed.
 However, before you can even try applying one of them, there is one single step that must be taken first: stop the bleeding.
 The following first-aid and emergency solutions can be implemented:

 - Stay calm by sitting down.
 Use the thumb and the forefinger to firmly pinch the soft parts of the nose, breathing in and out through the mouth.

 - While sitting, lean forward instead of backward.
-This is to prevent blood from flowing into the sinuses and throat, resulting to gagging or blood inhaling.
+This is to prevent blood from flowing into the sinuses and throat, resulting tin gagging or inhaling blood.

 - Remain leaning forward in upright position while still putting pressure on the nose.
 If bleeding continues for over 20 minutes, seek medical help.

 Home Remedies for Avoiding Nosebleeds